Moduli stacks of (phi,Gamma)-modules: a survey

 Furthermore, $V(M)$ is crystalline if and only if~$\gMt$ is crystalline. \end{thm}

-Very recently, Bhargav Bhatt and Peter Scholze have announced a classification of lattices in crystalline $G_K$-representations in terms of prismatic $F$-crystals; this presumably implies Theorem~\ref{thm: admits all descents if and only if semistable} (in the crystalline case), and puts it in its natural context.
+More recently, Bhargav Bhatt and Peter Scholze~\cite{bhatt2021prismatic} have proved a classification of lattices in crystalline $G_K$-representations in terms of prismatic $F$-crystals; this puts Theorem~\ref{thm: admits all descents if and only if semistable} (in the crystalline case) in its natural context.